slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 ## Commands

 The following list of commands will move from `DocumentCommandHandlers` along with their corresponding implementation into a new module -- `FileCommandHandlers`.
 It may be easier to leave some of the `Document` object specific code handling in `DocumentCommandHandlers` and wire it up to `FileCommandHandlers` when working with Files that have Document object but a cursory review indicated that this wasn't necessary.
 This is an implementation detail that will be decided when the work is actually done.
-We will also remove "file." from the command name and rename the commands to "cmd."
+We will also remove "file." from the command name and rename the commands to "cmd.", deprecating the old command ids in the same fashion the find commands were deprecated using getters.

 ### file.addToWorkingSet
 ### file.open